mackorone/mms/README.md

 asset corresponding to your platform:

 - Windows: Download and unzip `windows.zip` and run the "mms" exe
+  - Note: you may get a warning like "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk."
+To get past that warning, click "More info" and then "Run anyway"

 - macOS: Download and unzip `macos.zip` and run the "mms" app
   - Note: you may get warnings about running an application from an unidentified developer.
 To get past those warnings, control-click on the